-The genus Cordyline is comprised of 15 species of evergreen shrubs and tree-like, woody perennials from Southeast Asia and the Pacific.
+The genus Cordyline is comprised of 15 species of evergreen shrubs and treelike, woody perennials from Southeast Asia and the Pacific.
 The larger perennials resemble palm trees.
 Long, leathery leaves are produced in tufts or rosettes.
-Flowers are cup-shaped and sweet-smelling, sometimes produced in large terminal panicles.
+Flowers are cup-shaped and sweet-smelling and sometimes are produced in large terminal panicles.
 Round white, red, blue, or purple berries follow.
-Cabbage palms are good as houseplants or grown in a greenhouse.
-In warmer areas, they can be used as specimen plants, in a border, or in a courtyard garden.
+Cabbage palms are good as houseplants or when grown in a greenhouse.
+In warmer areas they can be used as specimen plants, in a border, or in a courtyard garden.

 CareIn the garden, grow in fertile, well-drained soil in full sun or partial shade.
 Under glass, grow green-leaved species in full light and species with colored foliage in bright filtered or indirect light.
 Water sparingly in winter.